-While located in Lewisville, our legal services reach out to clients as far away as Richardson, Grand Prairie as well as locally in Corinth and Flower Mound TX.
+While located in Lewisville, our legal services reach out to clients in Fort Worth, Arlington, Flower Mound, Denton and Dallas, TX.
 Contact us today to evaluate your unique situation and further answer any bankruptcy questions you may have.

 - Will I Have to Go to Court If I File for Bankruptcy?